pytt156/sakila_lab_daniela_algerydh/README.md

 # Sakila SQL Lab - End-to-End Analysis and Visual Reporting

-This project demonstrates a complete analytical workflow using the Sakila database: data ingestion from SQLite into DuckDB, exploratory SQL analysis in Jupyter, and a final visual dashboard built with Evidence.
+This project demonstrates a complete analytical workflow using the Sakila database: data ingestion from 'SQLite' into 'DuckDB', exploratory SQL analysis in 'Jupyter', and a final visual dashboard built with 'Evidence'.
 The objective is to show how a small but realistic dataset can be transformed into structured insights through a modern local analytics stack.

 ---